-- Entegra Bank was sold. - The transition from Mission Hospital to HCA took place. - Challenges in the political climate in Raleigh stalled the North Carolina budget and delayed Medicaid Transformation. - The Balsam Center announced the closure of their Mental Health Urgent Care facility. - Macon County WIC now has the capacity to do mobile enrollment.

-- The formation of the Dogwood Health Trust offers funding opportunities throughout the region. - Macon County Transit now has the capacity to take mobile payments from its customers. - A new, large grocery store opened in the southern region of Franklin. - Needle-drop boxes were placed throughout the community. - Jail programs were expanded or started; including: a substance use peer counseling program, a Hepatitis A vaccine clinic, and healthcare for inmates. - Tele-Psych is now made available at the Health Department. - The Post Overdose Response Team (PORT) expanded their program to include staff able to directly respond to events. - Robert C. Carpenter Community Building was renovated. - South Macon Elementary School was renovated. - The Health Department clinic was renovated with the assistance of high schoolers in the area. - A school-based health center was started at South Macon Elementary School. - A new Substance use clinic was opened. - MANNA foodbank pop-up markets took place throughout the community.
+- There has been increased findings of rabies within the community. - The building plan was approved for the new hospital. - Federal money approved for COVID-19 relief went to several non-profits, government agencies, and business owners. - The Balsam Center announced the closure of their Mental Health Urgent Care facility. - Macon County WIC now has the capacity to do mobile and virtual enrollment. - The formation of the Dogwood Health Trust offers funding opportunities throughout the region. - Macon County Transit now has the capacity to take mobile payments from its customers. - Needle-drop boxes were placed throughout the community. - Jail programs were expanded or started; including: a substance use peer counseling program, a Hepatitis A vaccine clinic, and healthcare for inmates. - The Post Overdose Response Team (PORT) expanded their program to include staff able to directly respond to events. - South Macon Elementary School was renovated. - The Health Department clinic was renovated with the assistance of high schoolers in the area. - A school-based health center was expanded at South Macon Elementary School. - A new Substance use clinic was opened. - MANNA foodbank pop-up markets took place throughout the community.